On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

+Although the mean-shift and the self-updating process were developed independently, their mathematical forms display great similarity.
+The original mean-shift \citep{fukunaga} uses the operator:

+where $a$ is a positive constant to ensure the convergence, $\nabla$ is the gradient, $\ln$ denotes the natural logarithm, and $p$ is the density function.
+Cheng \citep{cheng} generalized (\ref{eq:update_meanshift}) to the following form:

+where $x_j$'s represent the positions of data points.
+When the positions at the current iteration $x_j^{(t)}$'s are used, the algorithm is called the {\it blurring} mean-shift.
+In contrast, we use {\it non-blurring} to refer to the mean-shift that uses the initial positions $x_j^{(0)}$'s.

+The self-updating process (\ref{eq:update}) that uses the current positions is closer to the {\it blurring} mean-shift algorithm.
+In the following we outline the specific differences between the two.

-\begin{enumerate}[(a)] \item At each iteration, the original mean-shift moves data points based on the initial locations $x_j^{(0)}$'s instead of the current locations $x_j^{(t)}$'s.
-When $x_j^{(0)}$'s are replaced by $x_j^{(t)}$'s, the process is called the {\it blurring} mean-shift. \item In the original mean-shift, $K$ is a flat kernel, which is an indicator function representing whether the distance between two points is less than some threshold value. \citet{cheng} further generalized $K$ to be any kernel function.
-A truncated Gaussian kernel is considered in most of the mean-shift applications.
-In SUP, $f_t$ is less restricted in the sense that the integrability is not required. \item The mean-shift uses the same kernel $K$ over iterations, while SUP uses $f_t$ that can change over iterations. \end{enumerate}
+\begin{enumerate} \item $K$ is originally a flat kernel.
+It is an indicator function representing whether $x_i^{(t)}-x_j$ is less than some threshold value.
+Cheng generalized $K$ to be any kernel function.
+In most of the mean-shift applications, truncated Gaussian kernels are often considered.
+SUP is less restricted in the sense that the integrability of $f_t$ is not required. \item The mean-shift uses the same kernel $K$ over iterations.
+SUP uses $f_t$ that can change over iterations. \end{enumerate}

-Although SUP was developed independently, (a), (b) and (c) show that it can be regarded a generalized version of the blurring mean-shift algorithm.
-If $K$ is selected as a truncated Exponential kernel, the blurring mean-shift is equivalent to static SUP using ($\ref{eq:update}$), in which $T(t)$ is a constant.
-We study the difference in clustering performance between the static and dynamic temperatures to understand whether there is advantage to use SUP compared to the blurring mean-shift.
-The last paragraph in Section \ref{sec:temperature} described the difference in plain words.
-Illustrative examples are given in the simulation section, in which Figure $\ref{fig:sup_comp}$ in Section $\ref{subsec: large clusters}$ and Figure $\ref{fig:ex3-1}$ in Section $\ref{subsec: simu_crowded}$ present the results of comparison.
+From the above, we see that the blurring mean-shift is a static SUP that uses a fixed $f_t$ function through iterations.
+In Section \ref{sec:temperature} we described the advantage of using the dynamic temperature in plan words.
+The following Section \ref{subsec: large clusters} and \ref{subsec: simu_crowded} in particular address the different impacts on clustering performance between the static (the blurring mean-shift) and the dynamic SUP.